All Episodes

 I think that's unfortunate.

-The nature of his injuries was such that this is not the run-in with an exercise machine or the elastic ban from one or whatever the story was.
+Now, I did offer here that I don't think he had the nature of his injuries was such that this is not the run-in with an exercise machine or the elastic band from one or whatever the story was.

 I did raise the specter that it did appear to me that Dingy Harry got beat up.

-I don't know by who.
+I don't know by who, although I might now.

-Bottom line is I might now know who did it.
+Bottom line is, I might now know who did it.

 But here's Dingy Harry, who seems free and clear to go lie about Mitt Romney and his taxes.